NicoJanE/PHP-Development-Template-Stack/Howtos/howto_create_a_swarm.md

 _This source code is licensed under the MIT License found in the  'LICENSE.md' file in the root directory of this source tree._
 <br><br>

-# what
+# What
-This describes how to create a Docker Swarm.
+This describes how to create a Docker Swarm of this PHP container.
 These instructions are intended for developers how wants to experiment and learn how to deal with a Docker Swarm.
 To create and use a development container see the document: ***howto_create_A_dev_container.md***

 # Create Multipass docker VM infrastructure(X (5) VMs) and Initialize the Swarm.
+We use Multipass for the different Virtual machines to hold the Docker Swarm.
 1. Make sure Multipass is installed, see: https://multipass.run/
 1. ***command***: ***./CreateDockerNodes.ps*** to create the, entered number of multipass Nodes (let's assume 5)
 1. Get the IP from one of the nodes (multipass ls)